 Family therapy versus counseling for kids or counseling for teens

 Often the choice is made before the first phone call to a family therapist–whomever is reaching out to seek therapy has already determined the shape of that therapy.
-In some cases a child or teen is seeking therapy and the search is for a teen therapist or a child therapist.
+In some cases, a child or teen is seeking therapy and the search is for a teen therapist or a child therapist.
 In others, the request is for family counseling.
-It’s always of value in that first therapy call to investigate just that question and the value of that investigation continues in to the first family therapy treatment.
+It’s always of value in that first therapy call to investigate just that question and the value of that investigation continues into the first family therapy treatment.

 At its heart, the question is how we identify a problem in family therapy.
-Nearly always, this identification is implicit–most of the time families don’t say “Jimmy is the problem in our family.”
+Nearly always, this identification is implicit–most of the time families don’t say, “Jimmy is the problem in our family.”
 And yet we often act that way.
-To be clear, individuals bring challenges, and can be hurtful in families and elsewhere, but there’s valuing in looking at everything (we might say) systemically–meaning understanding what “Jimmy” (or whomever) is doing in the context of how the family works together as a whole.
+To be clear, individuals bring challenges, and can be hurtful in families and elsewhere, but there’s value in looking at everything (we might say) systemically–meaning understanding what “Jimmy” (or whomever) is doing in the context of how the family works together as a whole.

 All kinds of families in family therapy (including the family you define)

 Families look different from one another.
 This is especially true if you’re looking for a family therapist in NYC, particularly in our neighborhoods of Lower Manhattan and Park Slope, Brooklyn.
 We frequently see families in family therapy where one or more children in the family are adopted (and we have family therapists on staff who come from adoptive families), and work with both adoptive families and families of origin (often together, in the case of open adoptions).
 We provide family therapy to LGBTQ+ couples, unmarried couples, couples where the parents don’t live together, families where parents live together but see other people, step families, and on and on.
 Our family therapy is as diverse as NYC’s families.